-Sub-component/ Investment activity No Project Scenario With Project Scenario Broad Crested Weir to allow approach road throughout the embankment; reduce soil erosion and controlled spilling of flood water Wish seemen of flood so it has been downstream sediment transportation; IV.
-Improving Damodar Protected High occurrence of flood as it has been; Flood discharge will be routed in the river channel with increased Left Embankment by providing adequate free board to withstand Continuation of high impact on life and livelihood; carrying capacity due to freeboard etc; High social and economic loss; Flood water entering to agricultural land at these locations.
-Flood walls will protect area from flood in the event of high/ intense walls at identified locations riood water entering to agricultural land at these locations. precipitation; Minimization in the occurrence of flood; V. Improving Upper Rampur & High occurrence of flood as it has been; Minimization in the occurrence of flood, Minimization in breaching incidences; Hurhura Channels by providing Continuation of high impact on life and livelihood; Less probability of flood occurrence and inundation; reduce soil adequate freeboard through High social and economic loss; erosion and downstream sediment transportation; Enhance security provision of flood wall Embankment breaching to crop, property, human and animal life; provision of flood wan Emodification of actining Scouting effect on embankment site will be reduced; VI.
-Strengthening of countryside Continuity in embankment breaching during flood; Minimizing chances of embankment breaching; existing earthen embankments to continuity in embankment breaching during nood, Less probability of flood occurrence and inundation; its design section Soil erosion Strengthen flood protecting embankment; Enhance security to crop, 110 0001g11 00011011 501 V1051011 property, human and animal life; VII.
+Sub-component/ Investment activity No Project Scenario With Project Scenario Broad Crested Weir to allow approach road throughout the embankment; reduce soil erosion and controlled spilling of flood water downstream sediment transportation; IV.
+Improving Damodar Protected High occurrence of flood as it has been; Flood discharge will be routed in the river channel with increased Left Embankment by providing Continuation of high impact on life and livelihood; carrying capacity due to freeboard etc; adequate free board to withstand High social and economic loss; Flood walls will protect area from flood in the event of high/ intense flood through construction of flood Flood water entering to agricultural land at these locations. precipitation; walls at identified locations Minimization in the occurrence of flood; V. Improving Upper Rampur & High occurrence of flood as it has been; Minimization in breaching incidences; Hurhura Channels by providing Continuation of high impact on life and livelihood; Less probability of flood occurrence and inundation; reduce soil adequate freeboard through High social and economic loss; erosion and downstream sediment transportation; Enhance security provision of flood wall Embankment breaching to crop, property, human and animal life; Scouting effect on embankment site will be reduced; VI.
+Strengthening of countryside Continuity in embankment breaching during flood; Minimizing chances of embankment breaching; existing earthen embankments to Less probability of flood occurrence and inundation; its design section Soil erosion Strengthen flood protecting embankment; Enhance security to crop, property, human and animal life; VII.
 Protection / River training Threat persists on the river banks With project investment and taking of river training works, works River bank erosion is taking place embankments will be protected, bank erosion risk is reduced; Scouting effect on embankment site will be reduced; VIII.
 Remodelling & Back flow takes place when rivers are in spate; Drainage out fall is well managed; Reconstruction of sluices at the Non-functional damaged sluices are not able to give performance Back water entering at confluence of drainage channels to rivers in outfalls of drainage channels for which they are constructed no project state is minimized helping in reduction of flood risk; easy discharge of flood discharge; manage water logging problem